Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 county

-Prohibits drones in Sacramento County parks except in designated areas or with express permission from the Director in areas compatible with use.
+Prohibits drone operations in Sacramento County parks except in designated areas or with express permission of Director.

 Restrictions

-Prohibited in county parks except in designated areas or with Director approval.
+Drones prohibited in county parks except in designated areas or with Director approval

 View source